Two combined methods for the global solution of implicit semilinear differential equations with the use of spectral projectors and Taylor expansions: Introduction

-\begin{enumerate} \item Most of the mentioned methods for solving semilinear and nonlinear DAEs can be correctly applied only on a sufficiently small (local) interval of time and the calculation of the allowable length of this interval is a separate problem.
-This is due to the fact that the existence of an exact solution and, accordingly, the approximate solution is proved only on a sufficiently small time interval \cite{Hairer-W, HairerLR, Knorrenschild, Ascher-Petz, Brenan-C-P,Kunkel_Mehrmann, Boyar-Dan-L-Ch, Lamour-Marz-Tisch,Linh-Mehrmann}.
+Most of the mentioned methods for solving semilinear and nonlinear DAEs can be correctly applied only on a sufficiently small (local) interval of time and the calculation of the allowable length of this interval is a separate problem.
+This is due to the fact that the existence of exact and approximate solutions is proved only on a sufficiently small time interval (\cite{HairerW}, \cite{HairerLR}, \cite{Knorrenschild}, \cite{AscherPetz}, \cite{BrenanCP}, \cite{KunkelMehrmann}, \cite{BoyarDanLCh}, \cite{LamourMarzTisch}).
 However, for the analysis of the global dynamics of mathematical models, it is important to be able to investigate the behavior of the solution on an arbitrary (arbitrarily large) time interval.

-\item For the convergence of the methods (in the case of an arbitrary time interval), conditions that are too restrictive for certain classes of mathematical models described by DAEs are used.
-These include the global Lipschitz condition and similar conditions, for example, the global condition of contractivity (the Lipschitz condition with a constant less than~1) \cite{Piven,Kylikov,Lamour-Marz-Tisch}, the condition of global index~1 for a regular DAE \cite{Lamour-Marz-Tisch, Gear_Petz84} and the like.
-These conditions are not fulfilled for mathematical models of electrical circuits with certain nonlinear parameters (for example, in the form of power functions mentioned in section~\ref{Appl}) on the time interval $[t_0,T]$, which is not sufficiently small, and, obviously, on the interval $[t_0,\infty )$.
+The conditions, used in \cite{GearPetz84}, \cite{Kylikov}, \cite{LamourMarzTisch}, and \cite{Piven} to prove the existence of exact solutions and the convergence of the numerical methods on an arbitrary time interval, are too restrictive for certain classes of mathematical models.
+Namely, the global Lipschitz condition and similar conditions (for example, the global condition of contractivity and the condition of global index~1 for a regular DAE) are used.
+These conditions are not fulfilled for mathematical models of electrical circuits with certain nonlinear parameters (for example, in the form of power functions mentioned in Section~\ref{Appl}) on the time interval $[t_0,T]$, which is not sufficiently small, and, obviously, on the interval $[t_0,\infty )$.
 The intervals $[t_0,T]$ and $[t_0,\infty )$ are considered when finding numerical solutions and when studying the existence, uniqueness and Lagrange stability of exact solutions, respectively.
-In general, various types of differential equations with nonlinear functions which may not satisfy the global Lipschitz condition and similar conditions, for example, various classes of stochastic differential equations with non-Lipschitz (or non-globally Lipschitz) functions (see e.g. \cite{BenchaabaneSakth,IzgiCetin} and references therein), arise in many applications.
-Besides, the methods considered above require that the nonlinear functions appearing in the equation be at least continuously differentiable in all arguments and most of the methods require the higher smoothness of the nonlinear functions.
+In general, various types of implicit differential equations with nonlinear functions which may not satisfy the global Lipschitz condition and similar conditions arise in many applications (for example, various classes of implicit stochastic differential equations with non-globally Lipschitz functions) (\cite{BenchaabaneSakth}).